 That would not be fun.

-My question was this: who’s on your video game design team?
+So, here’s a question: who is on your video game design team?

 And I read somewhere once that a fox digging a hole or a tunnel will always create a second exit.